Welding-alloy-steel

 Applicable processes.

 Both gas shielded manual processes (GTAW and GMAW) provide good control of chemistry and cleanliness.
-When higher productivity is required then mechanized processes as above or FCAW and SAW can be implemented, usually with more consistent quality.
+When higher productivity is required then mechanized processes as above or FCAW and SAW can be implemented for Welding-alloy-steel, usually with more consistent quality.
 Some experts however question the capability of manufacturers to control the moisture content in the flux, and therefore advise against FCAW in critical applications.

 Filler metals.